- Assembly Guide

 - Soft mallet or other pounding device

 - Glue (wood glue or white glue is ideal) Super glue can work too, but it's not very forgiving of mistakes.
+For convenience, we sell a small bottle of wood glue HERE.

 - Hobby Knife